bmmalone/peptide-encoder-model/README.md

     --logging-level INFO
 ```

-If built as expected, the container should take advantage of one GPU available on the node.
+If built as expected, the container should take advantage of any GPUs available on the node.

 ### Documentation